Crop Farmer

 Adaptability

 So much of this job is dependent on the weather and other factors that are beyond my control.
-Crop farmers have to be able to adapt to challenges and make the best out of whatever situation they’re given.
+Crop farmers have to be able to adapt and respond effectively to unexpected challenges.

 Swipe